srij1234/block-chain-project/README.md

 # block-chain-project

 Respected seniors,
+This web app was made with the help of firebase,vanilla js ,css,html.

-please follow the following steps to operate the web app:
+Using this app you can post,change profile pictures,username,chat with anyone anonymously and publicly. every one with the link can chat ,post on the platform. please follow the following steps to operate the web app:

 please download the zip file and extract it.